devigopi/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 1B- Data Types – Printing Integer Literals
+# Experiment No: 1B- Data Types – Printing  complex number

 ## AIM
-To write a Python program to print the following integer literals: 123, 456, 789.
+To write a python program to read two numbers and convert and print them into a complex number.

 ## ALGORITHM
-1. Begin the program.
+1.Start the program.
-2. Initialize the integer literals `123`, `456`, and `789`.
-3. Use the `print()` function to display the numbers `123`, `456`, and `789`.
+2.Read the first number (real part) from the user.
+3.Read the second number (imaginary part) from the user.
+4.Combine the two numbers to form a complex number using Python's complex() function.
+5.Print the resulting complex number.
-4. Terminate the program.
+6.End the program.

 ## PROGRAM
 ```python